-Sampling bias can play a role in any survey or poll, but can be especially detrimental when it comes to predicting the outcome of an election.
-Here are a few examples of when pollsters got it wrong—and why.
+Sampling bias can play a role in any election survey or poll, but can be especially detrimental when it comes to predicting the outcome of an election.
+Here are a few examples of when an election predictor got it wrong—and why.

 Harry S. Truman vs. Thomas E. Dewey, 1948

 To predict the winner of this presidential election, a nationwide telephone survey was conducted, and the results heavily favored Dewey—by such a wide margin that a confident Chicago Tribune printed their newspaper with the headline “Dewey Defeats Truman” before the final tally was revealed, resulting in this famous photo of a triumphant Truman, who ultimately won, holding up the paper.

 What went wrong?
 Well, in 1948, only wealthy families could afford to own telephones, and the upper classes heavily favored Dewey; meanwhile, lower- and middle-class families, who didn’t own telephones, backed Truman.
 The researchers failed to consider that by sampling only by phone, they weren’t getting an accurate sampling of the total population.

 After the first debate in which Romney appeared to be the clear winner, pollsters took to the phones to predict a winner.
 However, due to the perception that the debate was disastrous for their candidate, Democrats didn’t want to talk about politics and were less likely to answer questions.